run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/configuration/register-business-process.md

 --------------------------

-To register a business process, it's necessary to previously register the client, group, unit and have workflows defined.
+To register a business process, it's necessary to previously register the client, group, unit and have trackers defined.

 Procedure
 -------------